 If you’re still trying to think of a New Year’s resolution, here’s a list for you pet owners.
 Not only can these actions improve your pet’s quality of life, studies have shown they can improve yours too.
 Commitment is easier when it benefits both you and the ones you love most.
-We call that a win-win for 2017!
+We call that a win-win for 2019!

 - Register your pet’s microchip number in a free Found Animals Registry.
-Thats right, free.
+That’s right, free.
 Outdated information will make it hard for a shelter to track you down, delay or prevent your pet’s return home.

 2) Make a Date with My Vet

 Pets need to visit the vet once per year; for older pets, the visits should be more frequent (about twice per year).
 Yearly examinations by the veterinarian are a key component of good preventive care.
-Many medical conditions are much easier (and less expensive!) to manage when detected in the early stages.
-So this is a crucial New Year’s resolution.
+Many medical conditions are much easier (and less expensive!) to manage when detected in the early stages, so this is a crucial New Year’s resolution.
 Stay current on those vaccines and checkups, and your pet will thank you later.

 3) Be Active With My Pet Daily

-A super popular New Year’s resolution.
+This is a super popular New Year’s resolution.
 If you and/or your pet need to lose weight, add this resolution to your list!

 - Indoors: For our indoor cat folks, there are plenty of exercises you can do to rev up kitty’s activity level.
 Use a cat’s predatory instincts to your advantage.
-Lasers, fake rodents, catnip toys, strings, crinkly balls, and wand toys all trigger their natural desire to chase, thus getting them off that sunny window ledge and running around.
+Lasers, fake rodents, catnip toys, strings, crinkly balls and wand toys all trigger their natural desire to chase, thus getting them off that sunny window ledge and running around.

 - Helps Others: Adding foster pet(s) to your home is beneficial on many different levels.
-The most obvious — that you will be saving a life.
+The most obvious is that you will be saving a life.
 Many rescues need loving homes to provide a safe and temporary place for pets while they await their forever homes.
 It’s also the perfect way to test the waters of pet ownership without the lifelong commitment.

-- Helps Your Current Pets: Dogs and cats often act out because they are stressed, lonely, or bored.
-Adding a foster to your family can help to improve your current pet’s mood by providing them with exercise, socialization, and camaraderie.
+- Helps Your Current Pets: Dogs and cats often act out because they are stressed, lonely or bored.
+Adding a foster to your family can help to improve your current pet’s mood by providing them with exercise, socialization and camaraderie.

 5) Volunteer in the New Year!

-Walking dogs, playing with cats, donating money, time or much needed items like blankets, food, toys, and bowls, are all great ways to lend a hand.
+Walking dogs, playing with cats, donating money, time or much needed items like blankets, food, toys and bowls are all great ways to lend a hand.
 Volunteering will not only provide you with a rewarding experience, but also the satisfaction of enriching the lives of animals.
 Unlike other obligatory resolutions, this New Year’s resolution will make you feel really good.